CPTmath67/webtp2asrall/README.md

 TP 2 web

-The style is based of the iridium template by templated, released under the CC by A 3.0
+The style is based on the iridium template by templated.co, released under the CC by A 3.0